-I like to fool around with many of my electronic devices to learn about them and my Android powered smartphones are always victims of my curiosity.
+I like to fool around with my electronic devices to learn about them and my Android powered smartphones are always victims of my curiosity.
 Upon entering the smartphone world, i soon found myself installing custom ROMs, tweaking various things and looking for apps to replace the functionality of all of the Google apps which i remove (i hate Google for a number of reasons).

 Since neither the Google Play Store nor the Google Services Framework exist on my devices, i began looking for alternative repositories and i quickly discovered F-Droid which is a great resource for (mostly) free, open source, ad-free Android apps that are compiled from source by the F-Droid team.
 Compiling from source is important because it guarantees that the compiled app contains nothing more than what is in the publicly available source code.

 Before you get started installing apps from F-Droid you will need to enable the installation of apps from unknown sources if you haven’t already done so.
 I’m sure some might see this as a major no-no, to which i would reply that, out of 27 repositories tested in a 2017 independent study, including the Google Play Store, F-Droid was the only one in which no instances of malware were found.
-While the number of instances of malware in the Play Store was low, understand that the privacy aspect of apps was not considered and this is perhaps the greatest concern with Play Store apps.
+While the number of instances of malware in the Play Store was low, understand that the privacy aspect of those apps was not considered and this is perhaps the greatest concern with Play Store apps.
 Also see:

 - Trojanized Android App Found on Google Play with More Than 5,000 Installs | Softpedia News